 For JAPAN’s fifth album in November 1981, the band took the influences of the Far East even further with the Chinese flavoured ‘Tin Drum’.
 It was to be the band’s biggest UK success, both commercially and critically.

 But all was not well within the band.
 Rob Dean had already left prior to the recording of ‘Tin Drum’, while frustrations about publishing and personal differences came to a head when Karn’s girlfriend, photographer Yuka Fujii moved in with Sylvian on the eve of their UK tour.
-Despite being advised by Napier-Bell not to bring Fujii along to the dates, Sylvian ignored his advice and tensions boiled over.
-This led to the various individual band members undertaking their own projects in 1982 while JAPAN was put on hiatus.
+Tensions boiled over and led to the various individual band members undertaking their own projects in 1982 while JAPAN was put on hiatus.

 By 1987, relations had thawed enough between Sylvian and Karn for them to record two tracks together for the latter’s second solo album ‘Dreams Of Reason Produce Monsters’.
 So in 1989 with wounds largely healed, the quartet gathered together at Studio Miraval in France for what many considered to be a JAPAN reunion in all but name.
 Under the Sylvian inspired Native American moniker RAIN TREE CROW, the idea had been to compose and record as a group through improvisation, as opposed Sylvian being sole songwriter and studio dictator which had previously been the case during the JAPAN days.
 However, Sylvian’s stubborn imposing character led to a return to old ways and a major falling out with his band mates.